shivanshsurjey/learning-git-demo/README.md

 # learning-git-demo
+Just learning git.
-Just learning git my first repository
+This is my first trial repository